Coronavirus: Karnataka imposes weekend curfew, shuts schools till January 19

 State Health Minister Dr Sudhakar K said that 149 new Omicron cases were recorded on Tuesday, taking the tally to 226.
 Also, the number of coronavirus patients had doubled in three days, he said, citing government data.

+Overall cases almost doubled in the state on Tuesday, with Karnataka recording 2,479 Covid-19 cases.
+Of this, 2,053 were in Bengaluru Urban alone.
+The test positivity rate was 2.59%, while the previous day it was 1.6%.

-Chief Minister Basavaraj Bommai held a meeting in Bengaluru with ministers, experts and senior officials to discuss the coronavirus situation in the city, following which the new restrictions were announced.
+Chief Minister Basavaraj Bommai held a meeting in Bengaluru with ministers on Tuesday, experts and senior officials to discuss the coronavirus situation in the city, following which the new restrictions were announced.

 The guidelines will now come into force in Karnataka at 10 pm on Wednesday and will be applicable till 5 am on January 19.